jandersongarcia/echostack/README.md

 # Copy the environment file
 cp .env_root .env

-# Edit the .env file with your database, cache, and OAuth settings
+# Edit the .env file with your database, cache, and Telegram settings

 # Create cache and logs directories
 mkdir -p storage/cache storage/logs